 Along with the rest of the country, Frisco was affected by the Great Depression.
 By 1930, Frisco’s permanent population had dropped to only 18 people, but Frisco was one of the few mining towns to survive, with ranching remaining the only industry.
 After rancher Bill Thomas offered free plots of land to Denver residents under the condition they build cabins on their plots within a year, the population had increased to 50 people by 1946.

-With a current population just under 2,800 full-time residents, Frisco remained a sleepy town with a sprinkling of summer tourism until the 1960s, when the ski industry – which now attracts millions of people each year to the area — brought a new boom era to Summit County.
+With a current population of approximately 3,000 full-time residents, Frisco remained a sleepy town with a sprinkling of summer tourism until the 1960s, when the ski industry – which now attracts millions of people each year to the area — brought a new boom era to Summit County.